American Red Cross Blood Drive

 10:00 a.m.-3:00 p.m., Fellowship Hall

-During this uncertain time, the Red Cross is encouraging individuals to keep scheduled blood donation appointments and to make new appointments for the weeks ahead to ensure a stable supply throughout this pandemic.
-There is no known end date in this fight against coronavirus, and the Red Cross needs the help of blood and platelet donors and blood drive hosts to maintain a sufficient blood supply for weeks to come.
+The Red Cross needs the help of blood and platelet donors and blood drive hosts to maintain a sufficient blood supply for weeks to come.
 It’s important to remember that blood is perishable and cannot be stockpiled.
-Please consider donating blood with River Road Church on Thursday, June 4.
+The Red Cross is still offering free antibody testing for their donors.
+Please consider donating blood with River Road Church on Wednesday, July 13.
 The blood drive will take place in the Fellowship Hall.
 Donations are by appointment only; no walk-ins.

 When you arrive at church:

 - Please park in the North Parking Lot (back) and wait in your car until you are called for your appointment time

 - Please enter through the Lower Commons entrance; only the donor will be allowed in the building

 - Please bring a mask; if you do not have one, one will be provided

 - Your temperature will be checked upon arrival

 Blood donors can help save lives in less time by using the Red Cross RapidPass® online health history system.
 RapidPass streamlines the donation experience by allowing donors to complete pre-donation reading and health history questions online on the day of the blood drive from the convenience of a computer or mobile device.